Build a Database Server

 Create tables so that you can persist data between statements.

-4. Resilient parsing
+4. Resilient Parsing

 Handle the different statement formats by using tokenization.